dchoptiany/lmpgui/README.md

 - tachometer
 - speedometer
 - flags indicator
-- tyres slip and lock indicators
+- tyres slip and lock indicators (can be enabled/disabled by user)
 - current laptime
 - current lap delta
 - ERS/KERS charge and deploy